This job does not exist anymore.

 - Remain calm and collected in stressful situations

-- Compassionate, with the desire to make a difference to the lives of young people with learning disabilities
+- Compassionate, with the desire to make a difference to the lives of young people with autism and/or learning disabilities

 - Able to work a shift pattern on a rolling rota